stribika/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

 SSH supports different key exchange algorithms, ciphers and message authentication codes.
 The server and the client choose a set of algorithms supported by both, then proceed with the key exchange.
 Some of the supported algorithms are not so great and should be disabled completely.
-If you leave them enabled but prefer secure algorithms, then a man in the middle might downgrade you to bad ones.
 This hurts interoperability but everyone uses OpenSSH anyway.
+Fortunately, downgrade attacks are not possible because the supported algorithm lists are included in the key derivation.
+If a man in the middle were to change the lists, then the server and the client would calculate different keys.

 ## Key exchange